 Based primarily in the central and surrounding neighborhoods of Greater Boston, and drawing upon the creative energies of artists throughout New England, Violence Transformed documents the ways in which our diverse communities harness art’s potential to effect social change and materially transform our environments.
 Violence Transformed represents a vibrant collaboration among artists, activists, museum professionals, academics, and community service providers from diverse segments of the greater Boston area.
 Our work is made possible by the tremendous volunteer energy and creative gifts of our participants, by grant-funding for many of our workshop initiatives and, primarily, by donations from those who support our mission.

-The aims of Violence Transformed are to broaden and diversify the audience for socially engaged artistic practice, to amplify the voices of creative individuals and organizations at work in our community, and to foster creative action to address, prevent and overcome violence and the risk of its occurrence in our homes, in our communities and at regional, national and international levels.
+The aims of Violence Transformed are to broaden and diversify the audience for socially engaged artistic practice, to amplify the voices of creative individuals and organizations at work in our community, and to foster creative, socially conscious and trauma-informed action to address, prevent and overcome violence and the risk of its occurrence in our homes, in our communities and at regional, national and international levels.